Bar jack: Diet and feeding

 The bar jack is a benthopelagic predator, taking its prey both in midwater and along the seafloor.
-The diet consists mostly of fish, up to 90% of the fishes intake in some studies, with planktonic crustaceans and small cephalopods taken in minor volumes.
+The diet consists mostly of fish, up to 90% of the fish's intake in some studies, with planktonic crustaceans and small cephalopods taken in minor volumes.
 There is significant change in diet with age in fish studied off Cuba, which may reduce intraspecific competition in the species.
 Young fish prefer planktonic organisms, predominantly decapod and fish larvae; fish reaching sexual maturity prey on shrimp and small fish, while mature fish feed almost exclusively on small fish.
 The fish species preferred by bar jack appear to be mostly small sand dwellers such as blennies and gobies or small reef dwellers including wrasses, butterflyfish and filefish, with the diet of the latter leading to the accumulation of coral derived ciguatera toxin in the jack's flesh.
 Other lesser taken prey items include gastropods, nematodes and benthic algae as well as a range of crustaceans.

 Feeding intensity varies throughout the year, and is strongly correlated to changes in the precipitation and wind during cyclical shifts in the climate.
 Young fish tend to feed intensively throughout the year, but show a peak in the spring and autumn months, while adults intensify their feeding during the dry and rainy seasons, with feeding declining during intermediate periods (winter and early summer).
-Daily intakes during the period of intensive feeding reach 3–7% of the fishes body weight, and during the periods of decline to 0.5–2%, with the annual intake being 1000–1500% of the body weight.
+Daily intakes during the period of intensive feeding reach 3–7% of the fish's body weight, and during the periods of decline to 0.5–2%, with the annual intake being 1000–1500% of the body weight.
 In a 1993 paper, Troy Baird reported a foraging association between bar jacks and puddingwife wrasse, Halichoeres radiatus, in which a jack followed a single wrasse while it foraged for food.
 These associations were initiated by both jacks and wrasse, with apparently little pilfering of uncovered items, suggesting a beneficial relationship to both parties.
 While foraging with the wrasse, the jack increases its prey detection levels, which is useful for a species which is more adept at pelagic hunting, allowing it to be more efficient at this less common mode of food gathering.